j-info/ctfsite/walkthroughs/2022-05-03-Gotta-Catchem-All.md

 Figuring it to be **rot13** I run it through a decoder for that, but it isn't.

-Using the Pokemon types from the page source code earlier I determine that a water type is probably going to be **squirtle**, and the number characters in that matches **Ecgudfxq** so we can try to use that as a key to decode the text.
+Using the Pokemon types from the page source code earlier I determine that a water type is probably going to be **squirtle**, and the number characters in that matches **Ecgudfxq**, so we can use that as a key to decode the text.
 I count the number of places from E to S and it's 14, and give that a try for the rest of the letters and it gives us the message.
 Nice one, wasn't expecting **rot14** for sure.

 ```
 Squirtle_SqUaD{Squirtle}